Honey Veil

 Honey Veil Matcha Latte

-Ceremonial-grade matcha with the signature honey whip cold foam.
-This is the one.
+Ceremonial-grade matcha with the signature honey-whipp cold foam.
+The one that started it all.

 $7Blue Babe Matcha

-Blueberry jam meets ceremonial matcha — sounds wild, tastes like a sunset.
+Honey-sweetened blueberry jam layered into matcha.
+Sounds wild, tastes like a sunset.

 $8Banana Bread Matcha